 Plaintiffs also will ask the Court to award service awards for their time and effort spent representing the class members in the consolidated lawsuits.
 Plaintiff Theresa Alexandria will seek a service award in the amount of $1,500.00 for her efforts, and the other 21 named Plaintiffs will each seek $750.00.
 The Court must approve the request for service awards.
 If approved by the Court, the service awards will be paid by The Regents.Back To Top

-To object, you must send a letter to the Court and the parties saying that you object to the settlement in Adlouni v.
+To object, you must have sent a letter to the Court and the parties saying that you object to the settlement in Adlouni v.
 UCLA Health System Auxiliary, et al. Case No. BC 589243.
-You must:
+You would have had to include the following:

-You must personally sign your objection (even if filed by your attorney) and also provide proof of membership in the Settlement Class by providing a copy of the Class Notice you received, or some other proof that you are a Settlement Class Member.
+Your objection must have been signed (even if filed by your attorney) and also provide proof of membership in the Settlement Class by providing a copy of the Class Notice you received, or some other proof that you are a Settlement Class Member.

-Your objection must be sent to three different places and postmarked or delivered no later than May 20, 2019.
+Your objection must have been sent to the following three places and postmarked no later than May 20, 2019.
+The deadline to object has now passed and it is no longer possible to do so.

 Clerk of Court